Register sections

 A key section of the experimental image that has been interactively registered to a brain atlas.
 Reference sections typically have prominent anatomic features that make them suitable for interactive review to ensure accuracy.
 Reference sections are used in serial section registration to initialize the registration of other sections in the brain.

-We routinely create reference sections at the following anatomic feature locations in coronally sectioned brain (click thumbnail images to see them full size):
+We routinely create reference sections at the following anatomic feature locations in coronally sectioned brain (click thumbnail images to expand to full size):

 • Caudal: the corpus callosum begins to cross the midline of the brain